 The force balance in the $y$ direction~\eqref{eq:nondim_mom2}, at leading order is reduced to

-Using this condition alongside stress solutions~\eqref {eq:lead_normal} implies that $\sigma^{(0)}_{yy}$ and therefore $p^{(0)}$ and $\sigma^{(0)}_{xx}$ are vertically homogeneous which is the same as the slab method's assumption.
+Using this condition alongside the stress solutions~\eqref {eq:lead_normal} implies that $\sigma^{(0)}_{yy}$ and therefore $p^{(0)}$ and $\sigma^{(0)}_{xx}$ are vertically homogeneous which is the same as the slab method's assumption.
 We now show that these components are independent of $z$, as well, and only change along the rolling direction, $x$.
-From~\eqref{eq:nondim_flow_xy} and~\eqref{eq:nondim_flow_xz} $u^{(0)}$ is independent of $y$ and $z$ which along with the continuity equation~\eqref{eq:nondim_cont} and~\eqref{eq:nondim_flow_yz} it can be inferred that $v^{(0)}$ is linear in $y$ and $w^{(0)}$ is linear in $z$.
+From~\eqref{eq:nondim_flow_xy} and~\eqref{eq:nondim_flow_xz}, $u^{(0)}$ is independent of $y$ and $z$, which, together with the continuity equation~\eqref{eq:nondim_cont} and~\eqref{eq:nondim_flow_yz}, imply that $v^{(0)}$ is linear in $y$ and $w^{(0)}$ is linear in $z$.
 Now the set of equations~\eqref{eq:nondim_flow_xx}--\eqref{eq:nondim_flow_zz}, where their left-hand sides are only functions of $x$ while the stresses are functions of $p^{(0)}$ (equation~\eqref{eq:lead_normal}) shows that in order for a single value for $\lambda^{(0)}$ satisfies them all, $p^{(0)}$ must be a function of $x$ only.

 The force equilibrium in the $x$ direction~\eqref{eq:nondim_mom1} now can be integrated over $z$ and $y$ to give

 where $\sigma_{xy}^{(0)}(x,h(x))$ and $\sigma_{xy}^{(0)}(x,b(x))$ can be found from the boundary conditions~\eqref{eq:coulomb_this} and~\eqref{eq:edge_xz}, respectively.
 Therefore